SpektraSystems/Microsoft-Cloud-Workshop/container-and-devops/README.md

 # Known Issues

-RDP may not get active for some VMs, the user can sign up again and get a new instance.
+Some instance can have problem with RDP, such users can sign up again and get a new instance.

 # Notes to Instructors / Proctors